-- For our campus of 10,000 students (we see 25% for counseling each year), the busiest we’ve ever been for all same day session weeks was 80.
-The average is 57.
-For the end of term, the average is lower, and there are actually less sessions total in the clinical than the final week of our middle of the semester system, which allows us to help students in difficult situations much more comprehensively as finals approach.
+- For our campus of 10,000 students (we see 25% for counseling each year), the busiest we’ve ever been on a single day during an all same day session week was 80.
+That was in the second week at the start of the new school year.
+The average is 57/day.
+For the end of term, the average is lower, and there are actually less sessions total in the clinic than the final week of our middle of the semester system.
+That allows us to help students in difficult situations much more comprehensively as finals approach.

 Same Day Access to Every Provider: During the middle of the semester, we retain same day access as part of it.
 In those middle weeks, each clinician has 1-2 same day sessions available that are never booked other than that day, and students can also book follow-up sessions after these.
 That also allows providers to tell students that one of their follow up options can be to return to their care literally any day the center is open.

 Same Day vs Drop-In: We differentiate same day access from “drop-in”.
 Students can technically drop-in and see if someone is available at that time (and sometimes that works), but nearly all of these sessions are scheduled for later in the day.
 Basically students usually contact the center in the morning and reserve a same day session for later in the day.
 This prevents any potential for too many people walking in at the same time, allows us to have a plan for how many we offer, and students like it because they know they have it booked at a certain time with a specific person.